cloudfoundry-attic/bosh-lite/README.md

 ## Deploy Cloud Foundry

 1. Install [Spiff](https://github.com/cloudfoundry-incubator/spiff).
-Use the [latest binary of Spiff](https://github.com/cloudfoundry-incubator/spiff/releases) extract it and make sure that `spiff` is in your `$PATH`.
+Use the [latest binary of Spiff](https://github.com/cloudfoundry-incubator/spiff/releases), extract it, and make sure that `spiff` is in your `$PATH`.

 1. Clone a copy of cf-release:
     ```